juxt/astro-website/src/pages/blog/json-in-clojure.md

 data.json great for environments where additional dependencies are strictly controlled.
-The cost of this approach is that as payloads grow beyond 10s of bytes, data.json cannot match the speed and efficiency of libraries that build on the JVM's fastest and most highly-optimised library, Jackson.
+The cost of this approach is that as payloads grow beyond 10s of bytes, data.json cannot match the speed and efficiency of libraries that build on the JVM's fastest and most highly-optimized library, Jackson.
 The no-dependency approach results in a reduced surface area for vulnerabilities, reduced deployment size, and reduced scope for dependency conflicts (for which Jackson [has something of a